Tinder profile search

 2. Run a dating background check with TruthFinder

 TruthFinder is a convenient and legitimate tool for you to run dating background checks on almost anyone.
 By entering a name or phone number, you’re able to explore the associated profiles on popular social media like Facebook, Twitter or Instagram as well as on private dating sites like Tinder and MeetMe.
-The report even reveals the person’s background info such as education, criminial records, property and more.
+The report may reveal the person’s background info such as education, criminal records, property and more.
 Here’s how to get started:

 1) Go to the TruthFinder search page.

 2) Type in a name and click SEARCH.
-Location is not required but it will help narrowing down the results.
+Location is not required but it will help narrow down the results.

-3) Once the results are ready, check out the person’s background and see if whether their profiles match or not.
+3) Once the results are ready, check out the person’s background and see whether their profiles match or not.
+To read the report, you’ll need to purchase a membership.

 3. Search for 120+ social media accounts with Spokeo